 - If you have a Restored Pokémon in your hand, you cannot play it to your Bench unless you play an Item card and its effect tells you to. - Restored Pokémon are not Basic Pokémon!
 Thus, you cannot play them as your Active or Benched Pokémon during setup.
 Also, you must still have at least one Basic Pokémon in your deck if you otherwise only have Restored Pokémon in your deck.
 Finally, Restored Pokémon are not Evolution cards. - Cards or effects that refer to "Basic," "Stage 1," "Stage 2," or "Evolution" cards don't affect Restored Pokémon.
-For example, a card that says "Search your deck for a Basic Pokémon" can't find this Restored Omanyte card.
-However, one that says "Search your deck for a Pokémon" can find Omanyte.
+For example, a card that says "Search your deck for a Basic Pokémon" can't find this Restored Archen card.
+However, one that says "Search your deck for a Pokémon" can find Archen.
 Also, cards that affect unevolved Pokémon will affect Restored Pokémon. - When playing with older Fossil Pokémon, the most important rules to follow are the "Evolves from" or "Put this card into play..." text.
-For example, Kabuto was printed in XY-Fates Collide as a Restored Pokémon, along with a Stage 1 Kabutops that evolves from it.
+If, for example, Kabuto is printed in a later set as a Restored Pokémon, there will be a Stage 1 Kabutops.
 Regardless of which Kabuto you have in play, you can evolve it into any Kabutops that says "Evolves from Kabuto."
 This means you can evolve a Stage 2 Kabutops from a Restored Kabuto or a Stage 1 Kabutops from a Stage 1 Kabuto.